blockfeed/twilight-boxart-cli/README.md

 python twilight_boxart_cli.py --rom-dir /media/user/SDCARD/games --sdcard-dir /media/user/SDCARD --rename --errors
 ```

-- `--rom-dir`: Path to your ROMs directory (can include subfolders by console)
+- `--rom-dir`: Path to your games directory (can include subfolders by console)
 - `--sdcard-dir`: Root of your SD card (used to place boxart and download DATs)
-- `--rename`: Rename ROMs to match official No-Intro names *(optional and experimental)*
+- `--rename`: Rename games to match official No-Intro names *(optional and experimental)*
 - `--errors`: Save a list of missing boxart matches to `errors.txt`

 ## 📁 Output